Find and Delete Duplicate Rows in MySQL with Examples

 AND employees.id > emp.id)

-After executing the above query, we get below results:
+After executing the above query, we get the below results:

 mysql query to identify duplicate rows

-If you now look at the table data we see that rows with id 6 and 7 are deleted.
-Duplicate rows are removed now.
+If you take a look at the table data now, you will see that the rows with IDs 6 and 7 are deleted.
+So, the duplicate rows are removed now.

 mysql query to show duplicate rows in a table